tjwlucas/haxe-graphql-server/README.md

 /**
-    This comment will describe the type on the schema **/ class Query extends GraphQLObject {
+    This comment will describe the type on the schema **/ class Query implements GraphQLObject {
     public function new(){}

     /**